fakefarm/myspace/README.md

-# Welcome to My Space
+# Welcome to My MySpace

 Glitch is what I thought MySpace was doing to our generation.
 Giving children access to source code.
 I thought they were going to be so fluent.
 But maybe, that's just where my mind went.
 I saw what I wanted MySpace to become.
 Since MySpace was not that, I tried to articulate that as 4D blogging.
 At some point I'll port all my 4Dblogging notes over here.